 The naval impact of World War One was so huge, it’s hard to compress all of that information.
 So, look out for part two to this interesting period of history – coming soon!

 Of course, it’s doubtful you will be taking your ship to war anytime soon.
-But, we know how important it is to maintain your deck and engine no matter the journey you may be taking.
+But, we know how important it is to maintain your deck and engine no matter the journey you may be taking with marine cleaning products.